vr-oj/PRIM-QtApp/README.md

       ├ experiment_data.csv
       └ experiment_video.tif
     ```
+    The default `PRIM_ROOT` is `~/Documents/PRIMAcquisition Results`.
+You can
+    override this location by setting the environment variable
+    `PRIM_RESULTS_DIR` before launching the application, or choose a different
+    folder from **File → Set Results Folder…** in the menu bar.

 - **Simple UI Layout**
   - **Top row**: Camera Info/Controls tabs, Arduino status/controls (TopControlPanel), Plot controls (PlotControlPanel).